industrial-edge/iectl-workflow/docs/installation.md

 ### Clone repository and prepare the environment

-1. Clone this repository to your linux device where teh IECTL is installed.
+1. Clone this repository to your linux device where IECTL is installed.
 2. Go to the [src](../src) folder and prepare a file structure like this (in case some folders are missing, create them):

     ```txt